Fishery Location: Vietnam Exclusive Economic Zone

 January – March 2019

 An Android app called the “Crew Observer Photographic Protocol Application – COPPA” with capability to create a Trip Report document with text and photos and a Google Trip Map has been designed.
 The app has been tested successfully in February 2019.
 At-sea testing is expected to start soon.
-The programming was completed by IT code writers from the Vietnam Tuna Association.
+The programming was completed by IT code writers from the Vietnam Tuna Association (VINATUNA).
 The app was shared at the Global Dialogue on Seafood Traceability (GDST) “Hackathon” in Bangkok in late February.
 It is expected that a more polished version for onboard trials will be quickly developed.